Do-Undo Bench: Reversibility for Action Understanding in Image Generation: Abstract

 \section{Abstract}

-We introduce the Do-Undo task and benchmark to address a critical gap in vision-language models: understanding and generating physically plausible scene transformations driven by real-world actions.
-Unlike prior work focused on object-level edits, Do-Undo requires models to simulate the outcome of a physical action and then accurately reverse it, reflecting true cause-and-effect in the visual world.
-We curate a large-scale dataset of reversible actions from real-world videos and design a training strategy enforcing consistency for robust action grounding.
-Our experiments reveal that current models struggle with physical reversibility, underscoring the importance of this task for embodied AI, robotics, and physics-aware generative modeling.
-Do-Undo establishes an intuitive testbed for evaluating and advancing physical reasoning in multimodal systems.
+We introduce the Do-Undo task and benchmark to address a critical gap in vision-language models: understanding and generating plausible scene transformations driven by real-world actions.
+Unlike prior work that relies on prompt-based image generation and editing to perform action-conditioned image manipulation, our training hypothesis requires models to simulate the outcome of a real-world action and then reverse it to the original state.
+This forward–reverse requirement tests genuine cause-and-effect understanding rather than stylistic or semantic edits.
+We curate a high-quality benchmark of reversible actions from real-world scenarios to enable robust action grounding.
+Our experiments reveal that current models struggle with action reversibility, highlighting the need to evaluate action understanding.
+Do-Undo provides an intuitive testbed for evaluating and advancing action-aware generation in multimodal systems that must reason about real-world dynamics.

 {\fnsymbol{footnote}}